About the College

 Students who major in advertising/public relations prepare for careers in business, communications or mass media-related fields.
 Students learn the art of persuasive storytelling and work with clients as they build campaigns and combine classroom instruction with hands-on opportunities.

-Department of Film-Video and Media Studies
+Department of Film Production and Media Studies

 With two distinct majors offered in the department, students may choose to focus on film-video, with creative and production-related career paths, or media studies, with more research-based opportunities.
 Classes are small allowing students who choose either major to thrive as part of a collaborative community on campus.